Allocation Questionnaire: Specialist UK injury lawyer sets out how compensation claims are allocated to different court procedures known as tracks

 Failure to complete the allocation questionnaire and return to the court by the requisite deadline could result in your representations not being taken into account and the court listing an allocation hearing (you might be charged for this hearing if it was your failure to return the allocation questionnaire on time, which resulted in the need for the hearing).

-What factors in an allocation questionnaire determine the track a compensation claim should proceed under?
+What factors in an allocation questionnaire determine the track your personal injury compensation claim should proceed under?

-The primary considerations the court uses to decide which track a compensation claim should be allocated to are:
+The primary considerations the court uses to decide which track your personal injury compensation claim should be allocated to are:

-2. The amount of compensation being sort – the larger the claim the more detail necessary in the eyes of the law.
+The amount of compensation being sort is relevant to allocation of your claim.
+The larger your personal injury claim – the more detail necessary in the eyes of the law.

 What are the 3 court tracks a compensation claim can be allocated to?